wingspan/wingspan-auditing/README.md

 wingspan-auditing
 =================

-Data analysis and correction tools for auditing a Postgres database
+Wingspan Auditing is a library of Postgres stored procedures for data analysis and correction tools, as well as a bolt-on auditing solution.
+These techniques came out of developments from consulting projects.

 Package structure:
 - Examples